Uptown Funk: Production and release

 "Uptown Funk" was initially written by Ronson, Mars, Lawrence, and Bhasker.
 Since the song embodies some of "All Gold Everything" (2012), Trinidad James and Devon Gallaspy were credited as a songwriters.
-In May 2015, the track was re-registered as it also contains portions of "Oops Up Side Your Head" (1979).
+In May 2015, the track was re-registered as it also contains portions of The Gap Band's "Oops Up Side Your Head" (1979).
 Additional writing credit was given to Charlie Wilson, Robert Wilson, Ronnie Wilson, Rudy Taylor, and Lonnie Simmons.
 The single was produced by Ronson, Bhasker, and Mars.
 Ronson was in charge of the guitars, LinnDrum and programming, while the keyboards and talk box were handled by Bhasker.
 Mars sang the vocals and played drums.
 Ronson and several others engineered the song.
 The track was recorded at six studios.
 Serban Ghenea and John Hanes, who served as the mix engineer, mixed "Uptown Funk" at MixStar Studios in Virginia Beach.
 It was mastered by Tom Coyne at Sterling Sound, NYC.

-"Uptown Funk"s release was first announced by Mark Ronson on 30 October 2014, via Twitter.
+On 30 October 2014, Ronson announced, via Twitter, the release of "Uptown Funk".
 The date 10 November 2014 appeared on the poster image Ronson included in the tweet.
 Columbia Records and Sony Music Entertainment released the single on 10 November 2014 for digital download in various countries.
-RCA Records sent the track to be added to US contemporary hit radio the following day, while Sony released it to Italian contemporary hit radio stations on 14 November 2014.
+RCA Records sent the track to be added to US contemporary hit radio the following day, while Sony issued the track for radio airplay in Italy on 14 November 2014.
 In the United Kingdom, "Uptown Funk" was released before its scheduled date, 11 January 2015, because it had been performed earlier on The X Factor as a cover by Fleur East.
 On 8 December 2014 the song released on the UK via digital download and radio stations began adding the track to their playlists.
 On 9 January 2015, a CD Single was released in Austria, Germany and Switzerland.
-It included the album version of "Uptown Funk", as well as the Ronson and Mystikal single, "Feel Right".
-On 16 and 24 February 2015, the recording and one of its remixes, the BB Disco Dub Mix remixed by Benji B, were released on vinyl in the UK and the US.
+It included the album version of "Uptown Funk" and Ronson's "Feel Right" featuring Mystikal.
+On 16 and 24 February 2015, the recording and one of its remixes, the BB Disco Dub Mix by Benji B, were released on vinyl in the UK and the US.
 An EP of four different remixes of the original version of the song was released via digital download on 13 April 2015.
 On 29 June 2015, a remix featuring Trinidad James was made available for purchase on iTunes.
-On 18 July 2018 the radio edition of the track was available for sale.
+On 18 July 2018, the radio edition of the track was available for sale.